erollon/MHS-WCSP/README.md

 # MHS-WCSP

-This is the source code for the "Theoretical and Empirical Analysis of Cost-Function Merging for Implicit Hitting Set WCSP Solving", AAAI'24.
+This is the source code for the experiments in our "Theoretical and Empirical Analysis of Cost-Function Merging for Implicit Hitting Set WCSP Solving" (AAAI'24) paper.

 It is only intended to be a proof of concept.
-Therefore, there is full room for improvement either on the structure and on the efficiency of the implementation.
+There is full room for improvement either on the structure and on the efficiency of the implementation.

 ## How to compile: